 Since fiscal year 2004, 195 companies have participated in FCAP with 2,103 New Mexico participants.
 (Updated 1/2016)

-***PLEASE NOTE FCAP FUNDS ARE NOT AVAILABLE FOR THE REMAINDER OF FY17.
-If you have any questions contact Rochelle Bussey: email@example.com. ***
+***PLEASE NOTE FCAP FUNDS may not be AVAILABLE FOR THE REMAINDER OF FY17.
+Please contact firstname.lastname@example.org to inquire.

 FCAP program guidelines and forms: click here.

 Pre-Employment Training Program (PETP) Crew Workshops and Lectures Training:

 Implemented in 2006, the intention of PETP is to provide reimbursement funds to qualified contractors who facilitate short-terms intensive workshops or lectures relating to below-the-line film and television craft departments.
 Contractors are approved by the Chair of the JTIP Board.

 Since fiscal year 2006, 64 interactive workshops and lectures have taken place with over 1440 New Mexico participants.
 (Updated 1/2014)

 For PETP program guidelines and forms: click here.